Painting your kitchen DIY

 Fourth, vacuum up all the sanding with your shop vac or use an old paint brush to brush off the dust.
 I have a couple old, really large paint brushes I use just for all the dusting on the doors that I am working on outside.
 They work great to get off all the dust.
 For the inside bases, I use a shop vac.
 After you get rid of all the dust wipe everything down with a damp cloth.
 Then take a tack cloth to everything.
 The tack cloth will pick up what is left of any dust.
 You can buy the tack cloths at the large stores.
 They come in a small plastic wrapper and there are 3 in a bag.
 Now you are ready to paint.

 Fifth, prime.
 Kilz or Zinsser BIN are good primers.
 (Here is my affiliate link for the one I use the most).
 If you are planning on distressing your cabinets then use the clear shellac.
 Two coats is usually enough.
 Any of the oil based or shellac based primers are good.
 You can also tint them sometimes.
 If you want it tinted then buy the can that says tintable.
-Also Benjamin Moore has a good oil based primer if you use their paint.
+If you are using BM Advance then use their primer for that paint.
 You can tint the primer to match the cabinets.
 If you are using Chalk paint on NEW cabinets then you should not need to prime.
 Only if the cabinets are new do you not have to prime.
 Priming helps your paint to adhere and last a long time.
 Priming also is a stain blocker/odor blocker/bleed through blocker.
 If you are using a wall paint on your cabinets then you most definitely should prime with something like BIN.
 Otherwise the paint will end up chipping.
 It is one more step that will help paint to adhere properly and to last years and years.
 Once your priming is done and dry you can start your painting. **Read below for bleed through issues**

 PAINTING - In most cases you need 2 coats of paint.
 Sometimes 3, sometimes 4 (white).
 And how you paint depends on what kind of paint you use.
 And depending on the paint you use, you might have to sand in between your coats also.